hyperledger/fabric/docs/source/peers/peers.md

 Because a peer is a *host* for ledgers and chaincodes, applications and administrators must interact with a peer if they want to access these resources.
-That's why peers are considered the most fundamental building blocks of a Hyperledger Fabric network.
+That's why peers are considered the most fundamental building blocks of a Fabric network.
 When a peer is first created, it has neither ledgers nor chaincodes.
 We'll see later how ledgers get created, and how chaincodes get installed, on peers.

 ### Multiple Ledgers